chrispbradley/functional_test_framework/docs/index.rst

 The framework must be configured with *OpenCMISSLibs_DIR* set to the location of an OpenCMISS libraries installation install directory.

+The *TEST_DB* variable defines the location of the database to use for testing.
+The default database is the database retreived by the variables *TEST_DB_REPO_URL* and *TEST_DB_REPO_BRANCH*.
+You can set the location of the *TEST_DB* to a local database by passing the variable in through the command line or set it using a CMake-GUI application.

-You can also optionally set the location of the test database with the *TEST_DB_REPO_URL* variable and also set the branch from the test database repository with the *TEST_DB_REPO_BRANCH* variable.
+You can also optionally change the default test database with the *TEST_DB_REPO_URL* variable and also set the branch from the test database repository with the *TEST_DB_REPO_BRANCH* variable.
 These variables can be passed in through the command line or set using a CMake-GUI application.
+The *TEST_DB_REPO_URL* variable can be used to retreive any database that is accessible through Git.

-Further you can set the location of the test database to use using the *TEST_DB* variable.
-The test database may either point directly to a test description file as defined above or a directory containing test description files.
+The *TEST_DB* variable may either point directly to a test description file as defined above or a directory containing test description files.

-If the *TEST_DB* variable is defined and it is a directory or file that exists then this is the database that will be used by the framework and the database defined by the *TEST_DB_REPO_URL* will be ignored.
+If the *TEST_DB* variable is defined and it is a directory or file that exists then this is the database that will be used by the framework and the database defined by the *TEST_DB_REPO_URL* and *TEST_DB_REPO_BRANCH* variables will be ignored.
 The *TEST_DB* variable may be used to reference a location on the local disk.
 A reference to a location on the local disk must be defined as an absolute path, using a relative path will cause undefined behaviour.

 An example of configuring the framework to use a local database is given below::